Substance Abuse Billing Services in Ohio

 Every OH payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Substance Abuse Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Substance Abuse Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial substance abuse claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial substance abuse claims.
 We know their OH specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-Ohio Medicaid routes substance abuse patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes substance abuse patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-CGS Administrators processes Medicare substance abuse claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around level-of-care coding to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare substance abuse claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around level-of-care coding to prevent medical necessity denials.

 Denial Prevention for Ohio Substance Abuse